 Bad or Old Fuel in Your Zero Turn Mower

-Old gasoline can cause several different problems for your zero turn mower.
-Most gasolines on the market today contain ethanol.
+Old gasoline can cause several different problems for your zero-turn mower.
+Most types of gasoline on the market today contain ethanol.
 Ethanol attracts moisture that can leave behind a gummy solution causing fuel restrictions that will cause your lawn mower to quit.

 Dirty Carburetor on Your Zero Turn Mower

-Once you have confirmed you are getting fuel to the carburetor, remove the air filter and spray carburetor cleaner into the air intake.
+Once you have confirmed you are getting fuel to the carburetor, remove the air filter and spray the carburetor cleaner into the air intake.
 Start your mower.
-If it starts up, runs and then dies, it is likely you have a problem in your carburetor.
+If it starts up, runs, and then dies, it is likely you have a problem with your carburetor.

 Solution: Dissemble and clean your carburetor using the instructions in this guide.
 Not feeling up to the task?
 Have your local lawn mower repair shop clean your carburetor or purchase and install a new carburetor.